interactivethings/packup/README.md

 - Allow extension of default webpack config
 - Allow use of a completely separate webpack config
 - Allow easy replacement through webpack itself

-## Nice-to-have

-- Always route all routes to the app, to enable HTML5 pushState routing

 ## Global install (good for quick no-config experiments)